Incat Crowther: History

 Over 650 vessels built to Incat Crowther designs have been delivered.
-These include Eleanor Roosevelt, the world's first very large catamaran Ro-Pax ferry powered by dual-fuel reciprocating engines, and New York City Ferry's 40-plus vessel fleet.
+These include Eleanor Roosevelt, the world's first large catamaran Ro-Pax ferry powered by dual-fuel reciprocating engines with cryogenic liquefied natural gas tanks, and New York City Ferry's 40-plus vessel fleet.

 Records

 A world waterskiing record of 114 Skiers by the Horsehead Water Ski Club on 28 March 2010 was set utilizing the vessel Eagle.

 This record was again broken utilizing the Eagle on 27 January 2012 with 145 skiers making the nautical mile journey.